MatthewNutt5/MatthewNutt5.github.io/index.md

 # About

 Welcome to my website!
-I am a 4th-year undergraduate at Rice University, pursuing a Bachelor's and a Master's in Electrical & Computer Engineering.
+I am a 4th-year undergraduate at Rice University, pursuing a Master's in Electrical & Computer Engineering.
 My interests primarily lie in digital silicon, including VLSI, ASICs, and FPGAs, but I am generally invested in hardware design.

 Outside of classes, I like to play and compose music, learn new cooking recipes, and do some weightlifting.